chrisman-io/Calico-Encryption-eBPF/README.md

 1. Deploy EKS cluster

 Compatible Ubuntu AMI images can be found [here](https://cloud-images.ubuntu.com/aws-eks/).
-Ensure you use the correct AMI for your region.
+Ensure you use the correct AMI for your region as this will dictate which Kubernetes version is deployed.

 ```bash
 # set variables